 Historically, Estonians ate meals primarily consisting of wheat porridge or light soup served with bread and salted herring.
 As nutrition improved in the mid-20th century, meat became more common.
 At that time, a typical meal included pork and potatoes accompanied by a sauce.
 Today, potatoes, along with a variety of breads, remain an important staple.
 In some rural areas, stewed turnips replace potatoes as the main staple.
 Besides pork, Estonians today enjoy a variety of other meats such as beef, veal, lamb, and chicken.
 Estonians do not typically eat fish as a main meal, but rather, consume it as an appetizer or incorporate it in salads with sour cream or mayonnaise dressings.
 Often served smoked or salted, common varieties include trout, salmon, herring, sole, whitefish, pike, and perch.
-Sprats, small fish preserved in brine raspberries, strawberries, gooseberries, and cloudberries.
-Because fresh fruits and vegetables may only be available and affordable in the spring and summer, Estonians often preserve them for consumption when fresh items are out of season.
+Sprats, small fish preserved in brine and spices, are particularly popular in Tallinn.